 You are responsible for the entire life of loan until it is paid in full or if the borrower applies for cosigner release.

-To qualify for cosigner release, the borrower must submit a request, make at least 48 consecutive, timely payments, provide proof of income, and pass a credit check.
+To qualify for cosigner release, the borrower must submit a request, make at least 48 consecutive, timely payments (or fewer, if required by applicable state law), provide proof of income, and pass a credit check.
 If approved, the cosigner will be released from the loan.
 The primary borrower will take on full responsibility for the remainder of the loan term.[3]

-To qualify for cosigner release, the borrower must submit a request, make at least 48 consecutive, timely payments, provide proof of income, and pass a credit check.
+To qualify for cosigner release, the borrower must submit a request, make at least 48 consecutive, timely payments (or fewer, if required by applicable state law), provide proof of income, and pass a credit check.
 If approved, the cosigner will be released from the loan.
-The primary borrower will take on full responsibility for the remainder of the loan term.
+The primary borrower will take on full responsibility for the remainder of the loan term.[3]

 The primary borrower may apply to refinance the loan in the future as a solo applicant to remove you from the loan.